 Our policies include Anti-Bullying & Harassment which all staff are trained on as well as Safety onboarding which is additional safety at work training.
+In 2022, we had all employees conduct a mandatory respectful workplace training module.

-In 2021, our LTIR was 0.76, with only one Lost Time Injury the whole year (2020 - 0 LTIR).
-Although this is a slight increase from the prior year, we are proud to have met our target of less than three LTIR and will continue to ensure that safety remains our top priority.
+In 2022, our LTIR was 0.67, with two Lost Time Injuries the year (2020 - 0.76LTIR).
+This was is a slight decrease from the prior year, we are proud to have met our target of less than three LTIR and will continue to ensure that safety remains our top priority.